Román González (boxer): González vs. Sor Rungvisai II

 After the fight, Srisaket Sor Rungvisai stated that he had prepared for four months in order to knock González out, "I trained very hard for four months.
 I fought for Thailand, and this is what I dedicate this fight to, Thailand.
 For the first fight I only trained for two months.
 I knew I was going to knock him out."
 González was humble in defeat, "We were both trading punches, but his were harder, and they landed harder.
 I was very hurt the second time when I was knocked down, but I think I'll be OK."
 Promoter Tom Loeffler also spoke to HBO in regards to González's future, "I don't think he's done.
 When you fight a guy like Srisaket, he took the opportunity of winning the lottery.
 He beat the No. 1 pound-for-pound fighter and beat him in New York, and then he beat him more convincingly the second time.
 Now he has to be considered one of the best in the world.
 You saw Roman really packed the house, and Srisaket came into a hostile environment and proved he is a true champion.
 He has tremendous punching power."
 CompuBox stats showed that Rungvisai landed 80 of his 291 punches thrown (27%) and González landed 58 of 212 (27%).
 All 80 of Rungvisai's landed punches were power shots.
 González stated that he wouldn't return to the flyweight division, as he was unable to reach the 112 lbs limit and that he was interested in competing for a fifth world title, but he was also considering retirement.

+At that moment, any future talk of a fight between Inoue and González was dead in the water.